CNeilas/obsidian-latest/Programming/HTML/Working With Text.md

 ## Comments in HTML

-`<!-- This is a comment -->` This is just a not that does not affect the file whatsoever.
+`<!-- This is a comment -->` This is just a note that does not affect the file whatsoever.

 **P.S.** You can make new comments/comment lines with `ctrl + /`